-The new notes will be, and the old notes were, issued under an indenture, dated as of December 13, 2002, by and between BPLP and The Bank of New York, as trustee, as supplemented by a first supplemental indenture dated as of December 13, 2002 and a second supplemental indenture dated as of January 17, 2003.
+The new notes will be, and the old notes were, issued under an indenture, dated as of December 13, 2002, by and between BPLP and The Bank of New York, as trustee, as supplemented by a fourth supplemental indenture dated as of May 22, 2003.
 The indenture is subject to, and governed by, the Trust Indenture Act of 1939, as amended.
 The following is a summary of the material terms of the new notes and certain provisions of the indenture.
 However, this is only a summary, and it likely does not contain all of the information that you may find useful.
 Copies of the indenture and the forms of certificates evidencing the new notes are available from us upon request.
 In this description of new notes, the words, "we," "our," "ours," and "us" refer to BPLP and not to any of its subsidiaries.